 What Kind of Content Can I Post?

-LinkedIn allows users to include rich media in their content, which can be images or even video (more about that later).
+LinkedIn allows users to include rich media in their content, which can be images or even video.
 It can also include PDF, PowerPoint or Word document uploads.
-LinkedIn provides are a great way of offering these “grammar/vocab cheat sheets” or a useful infographic as a “freebie” to build you following.
+LinkedIn provides a great way of offering these “grammar/vocab cheat sheets” or a useful infographic as a “freebie” to build your social following.

 The two basic kinds of content are “posts” and “articles”.
 Posts are short form content and limited to 1300 characters.
 Articles on the other hand are intended for long form content, up to 125,000 characters.
 Articles tend to be displayed more prominently than posts on your LinkedIn profile page and in your author by-line.